|

 ================

-is the focus of life for the Greek Cypriot.
+It is good to see families doing so much together, fathers spending time with their children.
+Even in the busy, European orientation, the family is the focus of life for the Greek Cypriot.
 The extended family is important.
-But there are many influences, as Cyprus presses to join the European Union,
+But there are many influences.
+Over the last few years, as Cyprus moved toward membership in the European Union, the society became more European.

-Here there seem to be no poor people, with a very high standard of living for the 800,000 Cypriots, boosted by the international business and tourist economy.
+In Cyprus there seem to be no poor people, with a very high standard of living for the 800,000 Cypriots, boosted by the international business and tourist economy.
 Yet there are thousands of "refugees," Greek Cypriots who were driven out of their homes or left in fear at the 1974 invasion by Turkey, which still occupies the northern third of the island.
 All public life and identity revolve around this situation.

 Cyprus is a cultural hub, with people here from most countries in the Middle East and Europe.
 Nicosia is like a large village with a lot of foreigners, while Limassol is a port city and busy international tourist and business centre, and the site of most of the crime.
 There are many Russians here, and signs flash in Russian alongside Greek and English, Italian and some French.
 In Limassol, you can choose Indian, Mexican, Lebanese, Greek, Russian and others.